-As the year ends, I’m thinking about one of the most common suggestions that people offer as an annual financial task: rebalancing my portfolio.
+As the year ends, I’m thinking about one of the most common suggestions that people offer as an annual financial task: rebalancing my investment portfolio.
 For me, this is a relatively new concept, as I previously just selected something at random for my retirement money to go into and assumed it would do “well” without thinking too much about it.

 Here’s my plan for rebalancing my portfolio each year.

 Total your investment assets.
 For me, this includes the amounts I have in my retirement funds plus the amount I have in an external mutual fund.
 I try to identify everything either as a “safe” investment (bonds and treasury notes) or a “stock” investment, and I subdivide the stocks into safer and more risky investments.

 Figure out your percentages.
 Many people encourage a heavy reliance on stocks if you’re young (they return well, but there is significant risk, especially in the short term) and a gradual shift to bonds and securities as you age (they’re much more stable and earn a better rate).
 I agree with this philosophy for the most part.
 I calculate the proportion that should be in stocks using a rewritten Money rule: to figure out what percentage of your money should not be in stocks, subtract 30 from your age and then double that number.
 For me, this means all of my investment portfolio should be in stocks right now.

 Diversify within that area.
 As a beginning investor, my diversification is a split between more conservative index funds and more risky speculative funds.
 I tend to have money that I might liquidate soon in index funds, whereas money that’s headed for retirement is in more speculative funds for the time being.
 So, I have 50% of my investment in an index fund (including all of my mutual fund) and 50% of my investment in a speculative growth fund.